linkml/linkml/sphinx/schemas/inheritance.md

 ```

-This forces data providers to always provide a more specific class than the generic "NamedThing"
+This forces data providers to always provide a more specific class than the generic "`NamedThing`".

 Some generators may also choose to utilize abstract tags, e.g to mask generation of abstract classes.

 **Note**: Slots can also be declared abstract.

-## mixin classes and slots
+## Mixin classes and slots

 * The [mixin](https://w3id.org/linkml/mixin) boolean slot to declare a class as a mixin
 * The [mixins](https://w3id.org/linkml/mixins) multiavlued slot which specifies a range of mixin parents.

-Mixin parents operate similarly to is_a parents, but they do not have the constraint if forming a tree.
+Mixin parents operate similarly to `is_a` parents, but they do not have the constraint of forming a tree.

 Mixins can be extremely helpful in a number of ways: 1) to generalize a set
 of attributes that can apply to classes in different parts of the class hierarchy, 2) reduce duplication of